 Claudia drove.
 They first visited Clara Westhoff in Berg who received them with open arms.
-Clara rented another villa of an absent Russian aristocrat, a huge, neglected house, in which she used the ballroom for her studio.

 They had an early lunch with Ruth, and afterwards, over coffee, Clara read, as she had promised Alexandra on the train, from Rilke's unfinished Duineser Elegies.
 Claudia moved, became very quiet.
 The stanzas were composed of complex religious images of such density that several times Alexandra had to ask for a rereading.